It’s hard only to choose 10 day hikes near Boulder, Colorado considering it is one of our favorite places close to Denver to get away from the city.

 Want to see a spectacular rock formation?

-The Royal Arch Trail is located in Chautauqua Park and while it’s not for the faint of heart or those with tired legs, the views at the end are worth every mile of the journey.
+Although the Royal Arch Trail in Chautauqua Park is not for the faint of heart or those with tired legs, the views at the end are worth every mile of the journey.

-Although the trail is relatively short, you’ll gain over 1400 feet in elevation.
+Even though the Royal Arch hike is relatively short, you’ll gain over 1400 feet in elevation.

 The trail includes its fair share of rock steps and obstacles, so be prepared for a workout.